On Supervised Feature Selection from High Dimensional Feature Spaces: Experimental Results

 \subsubsection{DFT offers an obvious elbow point}

-Fig.~\ref{fig:clf_fashion_4_featimp} compares the ranked scores of four feature selection methods.
+Fig.~\ref{fig:clf_fashion_4_featimp} compares the ranked scores of four feature selection methods on Fashion-MNIST dataset.
 The lower DFT loss, the higher importance of a feature.
 The other three have a reversed relation, namely, the higher the score, the higher the importance.
 Thus, we search for the elbow point for DFT but the knee point for the other methods.
 Clearly, the feature importance curve from the pre-trained XGBoost classifier has a clearer knee point and the DFT curve has a more obvious elbow point.
 In contrast, ANOVA and correlation-coefficient-based methods are not as effective in selecting discriminant features since their knee points are less obvious.

-\subsubsection{Features selected by DFT achieves comparable and stable classification performance.}
+\subsubsection{Features selected by DFT achieves comparable and stable classification performance}

-Table~\ref{tab:DFT_performance} summarizes classification accuracy at two reduced dimensions selected by the DFT loss curve based on early and late elbow points.
+Tables~\ref{tab:DFT_performance_mnist_clean} - \ref{tab:DFT_performance_fashion_noisy} summarize the classification accuracy using four classifiers at two reduced dimensions selected by the DFT loss curve based on early and late elbow points on Dataset-1.
+The RBF kernel is used for SVM.
 We see that DFT can achieve comparable (or even the best) performance among the four methods at the same selected feature dimension.
-The accuracy gap between the late elbow point and the full feature set (400-D) is small.
-They are 0.64\% and 1.01\% for MNIST and Fashion-MNIST, respectively.
+The accuracy gap between the late elbow point and the full feature set (400-D) is very small.
+They are 0.62\% and 0.94\% using XGBoost classifier for clean MNIST and Fashion-MNIST, respectively.
 The late elbow point only uses 25-35\% of the full feature set.
-The gaps in classification accuracy on noisy images are 0.59\% and 1.7\% for MNIST and Fashion-MNIST, respectively, indicating the robustness of the DFT feature selection method against input perturbation.
+The gaps in classification accuracy on noisy images are 0.58\% and 1.6\% for MNIST and Fashion-MNIST, respectively, indicating the robustness of the DFT feature selection method against input perturbation.

+We also show the classification performance on the Colon dataset using LR and SVM in Table~\ref{tab:colon_performance}, where the linear kernel is used in SVM.
+DFT has the minimum or a comparable number of errors in leave-one-out validation.
+Furthermore, DFT can always achieve fewer errors as compared to the setting of using all 2000 features.